 “There are no small parts, only small actors”.
 I’m sure you’ve heard this expression before and while it’s adjustably applicable to acting, the wine world doesn’t tend to beat around the bush.
 Big grapes are big for a reason.
 You commit to them properly and know your shit in both vineyard and winery, you’re in for some mind-altering experiences.
-Continue reading “House Pour: Your Guide to Italian Nebbiolo”
+Continue reading “House Pour: A Real Guide to Italian Nebbiolo”

 With World Cup 2018 finally under way, a lot has been put to the test both on the field and outside of it.
 The underdogs are ploughing their way through the group stage, bringing fame to their name, which is, as a result, sparking up extra interest for this beautiful game called football.
 The blind tasting held at Praelum Wine Bistro pulled a similar parallel with three “teams”– France, Italy and South Africa – fighting for the jewel in the crown.